Originally posted 2019-10-25 02:56:55.

 What to expect?

-Dubai frame has about 49 floors and luckily there is a fast elevator (At first floor) which can reach at the top in just few minutes.
+Dubai Frame has about 49 floors, and luckily there is a fast elevator (At first floor) which can reach at the top in just a few minutes.
 When I went to the elevator, I zipped up 150 meters quick enough for my ears to pop.
-There is an inverted pyramid projector screen – where you’ll be able to write your name or doodle and it will display on the screen.
+There is an inverted pyramid projector screen – where you’ll be able to write your name or doodle, and it will display on the screen.
 If you would like to be part of the Dubai moment, take a selfie with selfies machines which are there.
 At the moment, you can’t print out your selfies that would be in the record for future and who knows when you get featured in the Dubai moment documentary.

 Dubai Frame Facts

 - Dubai frame constructed by EMAR PROPERTIES (same developer which developed Burj Khalifa) and the frame cost 230 million AED.

 - Dubai Frame designed by a Mexican architect – Fernando Donis.
 He is the same Architect who designed Dubai Renaissance Tower and Porsche Design Towers.